How to get into pharmacy school

 Tip #2 Work or volunteer in the field of pharmacy

 Actively seek out volunteer work, internships, or jobs in the field of pharmacy.
-Any relevant hands-on experience you can get will strengthen your application and help you gain insider insight, skills, and knowledge that you will later use when you become a pharmacist.
+Any relevant hands-on experience will strengthen your application and help you gain insider insight, skills, and knowledge that you will later use when you become a pharmacist.

 Tip #3 Get research experience